Connect with us

 The current law’s restrictions were put in place after an FBI investigation in the late 1980s.
 Public Service Commissioners D.W.
 Snyder and Lynn Havens went to prison for bribery and extortion of regulated utilities as a result of the investigation.

-Shortly after the law was passed, in 1992, another public service commissioner, Sidney Barnett, was and pled guilty to multiple violations of 77-1-11 for receiving illegal contributions from utility companies.
+Shortly after the law was passed, in 1992, another public service commissioner, Sidney Barnett, was arrested and pled guilty to multiple violations of 77-1-11 for receiving illegal contributions from utility companies.

 A violation carries minimum penalties of $5,000 in fines, one year in prison, or both.
 Those penalties apply not only to the recipient of the contribution, but also to the individual donor.